 Interested in working on research with me?

 I am always looking to work with students on projects that use novel data and methods to understand and address the causes and consequences of poverty.
-Representative projects can be found on my website and through the Data-Intensive Development Lab website.
+Representative projects can be found on my website and through the Global Opportunity Lab website.

 I strongly prefer to work with PhD students who are enrolled at UC Berkeley, or with postdocs who have recently received a PhD.
 If this is you, please read the instructions below for how to get in touch with me.
 If you are interested in applying to the PhD program at the U.C.
 Berkeley School of Information, I have provided some brief advice for PhD applicants.
 In exceptional cases, I collaborate with students at other institutions, undergraduates, and non-students - if you think you fall into this category, send me an email explaining why.